-Karen Logan was born and raised in Hamilton and has been interested in art her whole life.
+KAREN LOGAN was born and raised in Hamilton.
 Taking private drawing lessons as a child with Juanita LeBarre Symington, specializing in art studies throughout high school and receiving three honours certificates in fine arts from Mohawk College has helped keep art a central component of her life.
-As a lifelong learner, Karen is always looking for new techniques and enjoys the opportunity to try all forms of media.
 She has worked in pencil, ink, charcoal, pastel, watercolour, encaustic, acrylic and Chinese Brush Painting as well as ceramics and silversmithing and stained glass.
 Originally a mechanical draftsperson and technical illustrator, Karen now works part-time for two not-for-profit industrial environmental organizations.
-Karen believes that we learn from each other and that it is important to give back to the arts community.
 She currently is the Vice President and Exhibit Coordinator for the Southern Ontario Nature and Science Illustrators (SONSI), the Book Keeper for The Botanical Artists of Canada (BAC) and the Treasurer of the Women’s Art Association of Hamilton (WAAH).

-Anita Thomas is an artist and a photographer known for her aerial, aviation, and landscape photography.
+ANITA THOMAS is an artist and a photographer known for her aerial, aviation, and landscape photography.
 She flies frequently with her private pilot husband, capturing her aerial photography from a Cessna 172.
 Being around planes, and with a life-long love of motorcycles, her fascination with, and passion for, machine, speed and performance come together in a mergence with her passion for art.
-Thomas’ approach with fine art photography is deeply influenced by her artistic background.
 She is often inspired by what she has captured in her photography to reinterpret through acrylics, pen and ink, watercolours, and encaustics (layers of fused molten, pigmented beeswax and damar resin).
-Her award-winning photography is sold through speciality stores in the city of Hamilton as well as online.
 She has participated in many juried group and solo exhibitions, arts festivals, and fundraising events including at the Art Gallery of Hamilton, Dundas Valley School of Art, DVSA Gallery, McMaster Innovation Park's Art in the Workplace, HPL galleries, the Fieldcote Museum and the Louvre in Paris, France.
 Her work hangs in private collections and in professional offices throughout Canada, the United States, France, and the United Kingdom.

 NICK LA ROCCA & KEIRA MCARTHUR

-Nick La Rocca is an award-winning artist and illustrator from Hamilton interested in sequential, conceptual, and experimental art.
+NICK LA ROCCA is an award-winning artist and illustrator from Hamilton interested in sequential, conceptual, and experimental art.
 He graduated from Sheridan College and now works as a fine artist and freelance illustrator.
-Nick has had solo and group exhibitions in Hamilton, Oakville, Mississauga, and Toronto.
 Living his entire life in Hamilton, Nick enjoys encoding Hamilton subject matter and mythology into his work.

 KRISTOFIR DEAN AND DANIELLE ROBERTS

-Kristofir Dean is a painter based in Hamilton and holds a BFA from Ontario College of Art and Design University (OCADU).
+KRISTOFIR DEAN is a painter based in Hamilton and holds a BFA from Ontario College of Art and Design University (OCADU).
 His paintings create optical effects using light and shadow, perspective, and inventive panel shapes that make viewers question their sense of the works' dimensionality.
-He has shown his work internationally in galleries in Australia, Hong Kong, and the United States and is represented by several galleries across Canada.
-Kristofir's art activates a conversation about the quality and value of saturated colours to captivate and lift the energy of a space and the people who inhabit it.
+Kristofir's art activates a conversation about the quality and value of saturated colours to captivate and lift the energy of a space and the people who inhabit iT.

-Danielle Roberts holds a Bachelor of Fine Arts from Emily Carr University of Art and Design.
+DANIELLE ROBERTS holds a Bachelor of Fine Arts from Emily Carr University of Art and Design.
 She is a visual artist whose practice is primarily painting based.
 A recent arrival to Hamilton from British Columbia, she is intrigued about painting public spaces as they are at night and by the unique impact of urban landscapes like fast food drive-thrus, churches, movie theatre interiors, and bowling alley interiors.
-Her experience and memories of these places inform her interest in the social dynamics of space, objectivity, and how humans socially engage with fabricated environments.
 She is also a co-founder of the MOPE artist collective in Vancouver BC along with Leah McInnis and Kai Choufour.